ls1intum/Artemis/docs/user/exams/students_guide.rst

    :alt: Exercise Overview Screen
    :align: center

 - On the left side of the page, you will find the *Exam Navigation Sidebar*.
 You can use this sidebar to navigate between different exercises.
 For each exercise, an icon will display your current status.
-You can also find the number of saved and submitted exercises next to the *Overview* in the navigation sidebar.

     - When there are unsaved **or** unsubmitted changes, the exercise representation in the navigation sidebar becomes |exam_unsaved|.
     - When your changes are saved **and** submitted, the exercise representation in the navigation sidebar becomes |exam_saved|.
     - |exam_started| indicates that you have not started this exercise.
+    - |saved_exercises| indicates the number of saved **and** submitted exercises out of the total number of exercises.
+Here, there are 5 exercises in total, and 2 out of the 5 have been saved and submitted.

 - Once you click on another exercise in the navigation sidebar, your changes will be saved and submitted automatically.
 - You can also collapse the navigation sidebar to maximize the size of the exercises by clicking on |collapse_sidebar|.
 When the sidebar is collapsed, you can still see the exercise type and current status of the exercise.